 (1) Each owner, driver and other operator of a taxi-car that is hired in a region must ensure that the fare, and any surcharge and fee of a kind set out in Schedule 1, for the hire of the taxi-car, inclusive of GST, are not more than those set out in Schedule 1 in respect of that region.

+(1AA) Despite subregulation (1), if levy under the Transport (Road Passenger Services) Act 2018 Part 9 Division 2 is payable in relation to a leviable passenger service transaction that relates to the hire of a taxi-car, the following may also be charged for the hire of the taxi-car —

+(a) an amount of fare allocated for the levy;

+(b) an amount for the GST payable in relation to the amount referred to in paragraph (a).

+(1AB) An amount charged under subregulation (1AA)(a) must not exceed the lesser of —

+(a) 10% of the sum of the amounts charged for the hire of the taxi-car of a kind referred to in the Transport (Road Passenger Services) Regulations 2019 regulation 47(2) (excluding the GST included in any of those amounts); or

+(b) $10.

 (1A) A driver of a taxi-car must not select a tariff for a passenger that is not the appropriate tariff as set out in Schedule 1.

-(1B) Subregulations (1) and (1A) do not apply to a taxi-car that is hired for a contract fare.
+(1B) Subregulations (1) to (1A) do not apply to a taxi-car that is hired for a contract fare.

 (2) This regulation does not apply to a taxi-car, which under the conditions attached to its licence may be operated as a private taxi-car.